Communities in Norfolk County, Ontario: Rockford

 Rockford (42.9168°N 80.1664°W) is a hamlet in Norfolk County that is located between Waterford and Hagersville.
 It used to have a church, general store and a baseball team.
 Now it is made up of farms and a few houses.

+S

 Silver Hill

 Silver Hill is a hamlet that is southwest of Pine Grove and southeast of Tillsonburg.
 The main industry is agriculture.
 There is also an automobile repair shop and a residential district of houses and farms.
 The population of Silver Hill, Ontario is less than 100.
 To the south is Turkey Point and Lake Erie which leads to Pennsylvania in the United States of America.
 Students here go to Walsh Public School for grades kindergarten to eighth grade and Valley Heights Secondary School for their high school education.